 If you plan to re-mortgage then Yorkshire BS will insist on your using a conveyancer on the Yorkshire BS conveyancing panel.
 Here is link to the Land Registry online guidance around what to do when a property owner dies.
 This will help you to understand the registration process behind changing the details re the registered title. in your case it would appear that you are effectively purchasing the property from the estate.
 Your Yorkshire BS conveyancing panel solicitor pays the new mortgage money into the estate, the estate pays off the old mortgage, the charge is released and you become the owner and the Yorkshire BS mortgage is registered as a charge at the Land Registry.

-When it comes to lenders such as Coventry BS, do Meir lawyers incur an annual charge to be on the conveyancing panel?
+When it comes to lenders such as Principality, do Meir conveyancing practitioners face an annual charge to be on the conveyancing panel?

-We are unaware of any lender fees to register on their list of approved firms, although some do charge an administration fee to deal with the processing of the conveyancing panel application.
+We are not aware of any lender fees to register on their panel, although some do charge an administration fee to deal with the processing of the conveyancing panel application.

 We expect to receive a DIP from Co-operative this week so we know how much we could potentially offer as otherwise we are dependent on web based calculators (which aren't taking into account credit checks etc).
 Do Co-operative recommend any Meir solicitors on the Co-operative conveyancing panel, or is it better to find our own lawyer?

 You will need to appoint Meir solicitors independently although you'll need to choose one on the Co-operative conveyancing panel.
 The solicitor represents both you and Co-operative through the process.